GitJoe1/Joe-Brady-HashiCorp-Assignment/terraform-getting-started.md

 }
 ```

-Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+Initialize Terraform using the `init` command.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+Check for errors.
+If the command ran successfully, provision the resources with the `apply` command.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+The command will take up to a few minutes to run and will display a message indicating that the resources were created.

-Finally, destroy the infrastructure.
+Once satisfied with the results, destroy the infrastructure.

 ```shell
 $ terraform destroy
 ```

-Look for a message are the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.